jennybehre/3D_Object_Detection/README.md

 ## Project Writeup
+I used the Udacity workspace to run the code for this repository.
+To reproduce the results copy the files into the workspace and follow the instruction which is given in the README.md of the project.

 ### Step 1
 In step 1 two of the data channels within the range image, which are "range" and "intensity", should be displayed.
 The following image shows the output from the code.